++ U. S. Chapters ++

 Other future projects for our chapter include setting up a sister chapter

-relationship, and having booths or tables at movie openings for Mission to
+relationship, and having booths or tables at movie openings for Mission

 Mars.